Common module settings

 This optional boolean directive specifies whether the module instance should use flow control.
 FlowControl is only valid for input, processor, and output modules.
 For input and processor modules, the FlowControl default is inherited from the global FlowControl directive (which defaults to TRUE).
 To maintain backward compatibility, the FlowControl default for output modules is TRUE regardless of the global FlowControl value.

 Under normal conditions, when all module instances are operating normally and buffers are not full, flow control has no effect.
 However, if a module becomes blocked and is unable to process events, flow control will automatically suspend module instances as necessary to prevent events from being lost.
 For example, consider a route with im_file and om_tcp.
-If a network error blocks the output, NXLog Agent will stop reading events from the file until the network error is resolved.
+If a network error blocks the output, NXLog Agent will stop reading events from file until the network error is resolved.
 If flow control is disabled, NXLog Agent will continue reading from file and processing events; the events will be discarded when passed to the output module.

-In most cases, flow control should be enabled, but it may be necessary to disable it in certain scenarios.
+In most cases, flow control should be left enabled, but it may be necessary to disable it in certain scenarios.
 It is recommended to leave flow control enabled globally and only specify the FlowControl directive in two cases.
 First, set FlowControl FALSE on any input module instance that should never be suspended.
 Second, if a route contains multiple output instances, it may be desirable to continue sending events to other outputs even if one output becomes blocked—set FlowControl FALSE on the output(s) where events can be discarded to prevent the route from being blocked.

 Internally, flow control takes effect when the log queue of the next module instance in the route becomes full.
 If flow control is enabled, the instance is suspended.
 If flow control is disabled, events are discarded.
 If the next module in the route is an output module, both FlowControl values are consulted—flow control is enabled only if both are TRUE.

 Suspending an im_linuxaudit instance could cause an Audit backlog, blocking processes that generate Audit messages.
-Suspending an im_udp instance is ineffective because UDP provides no receipt acknowledgment.
+Suspending an im_udp instance is ineffective, because UDP provides no receipt acknowledgement.
 Suspending an im_uds instance when collecting local syslog messages from the /dev/log Unix domain socket will cause the syslog() system call to block in any programs trying to write to the system log.
 It is generally recommended to disable flow control in these cases.

 InputType